apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

 ### Benefits of Pipeline Executor

-There are three benefit for Pipeline Executor
+There are three benefits for Pipeline Executor

 Pipeline Executor provides:
 * Compute single network on  Multiple backend in parallel to improve performance.